creeperyang/grunt-sprite/README.md

 })
 ```

-Use sprite inside your project, some more work:
+**Use sprite inside your project, some more work:**

-1. add some more style code:
+1. add css/less code bellow:

   ```css
   @import url('tmp/sprite.css');